lbergelt/php-my-sql-pdo-database-class/README.md

     { "type": "git", "url": "git@github.com:jgauthi/indieteq-php-my-sql-pdo-database-class.git" }
   ],
   "require": {
-    "jgauthi/indieteq-php-my-sql-pdo-database-class": "1.*"
+    "jgauthi/indieteq-php-my-sql-pdo-database-class": "2.*"
   }
 }
 ```

-The PHP 7 version is available, [read more](https://github.com/jgauthi/indieteq-php-my-sql-pdo-database-class).
+You can can use the PHP 5.6 version, [read more](https://github.com/jgauthi/indieteq-php-my-sql-pdo-database-class/tree/v1.2).

 ### 2. Require the class in your project and create the instance